studentcybermooc/studentcybermooc.github.io/content/courses/dev/python/set_up_python_env.md

 You can [find](http://lmgtfy.com/?q=.editorconfig+springboot) examples of `.editorconfig` files for many kinds of project.

-If you use `sublime text` as an IDE, you will need ton install a plugin.
+If you use `sublime text` as an IDE, you will need to install a plugin.
 If you never installed a plugin before on `sublime text` here's a quick walkthrough.

 With sublime text open, press `Control + Shift + P` (or `Command + Shift + P` on mac) : a window will popup.
 Type `install` and a field called `Install Package Control` will appear.
 Select it with the arrow keys of your keyboard and hit `Enter`.
 You might need to restart `sublime text` after the installation is finished.
 You can now easily manage your plugins !